Mimi4coding/cyber-dian/README.md

 ## Installation

-Install my-project with npm :
+Install my project with npm :

 First, you can download every file in a zip folder.
 Extract the second folder from the zip folder and then name it as you want ("name_you_choose")